semrush/intergalactic/website/docs/components/color-picker/color-picker-code.md

 @## Validation input

+Let's say you want to disable the ability to enter a white color.
 You can use your own validation function for entered value in input instead of default validation function.
 For this purpose please use `onChange` prop from `PaletteManager.InputColor` like in the next example.

 @example inputValidation